This post contains disturbing images, references to traumatic events, and non-medical discussion of anxiety disorder.

 I was watching this explosion again and again through the same screen as I was watching my colleagues.
 Zoom faces took up the same number of pixels as the explosion.

 The early videos were primary sources.
 I've been trained to believe that media published from phone cameras directly to Twitter introduces a sense of immediacy that makes me believe in what I'm watching.

 There's no pesky "reporting" to help me make sense of it.
-I can just watch all of it and none of it unfold in quasi-real time and create my story.
+I can watch all of it and pay attention to none of it as it unfolds in quasi-real-time.
+I'll self-author the real story.

 Aaron Z. Lewis writes about new histories and how the perfect memory of the internet means we can't easily edit out the unpleasant bits.
 He discusses that traditional media cannot keep pace with internet culture.

 Digital databases are unparalleled memory machines that have radically transformed how information and stories flow between grandparents and children, students and teachers, politicians and voters, journalists and citizens.
 What Marshall McLuhan called the perfect memory of computers has, in our time, spawned a garden of competing narratives and conceptions of the past/present/future.
 Digital media serves up an inhumanly large corpus of data that becomes raw material for new subcultures, ideologies, and alternative histories.
 In today’s chaotic media environment, not even a global pandemic can restore a shared sense of Reality.